Staveapps/K17/README.md

 # Generated files

-This repository contains generated files and a checksum.
+This repository contains generated files.

 Do not edit the files in this repository outside of an instance of ServiceNow.